Frank Andersson

-wrestling career
+Wrestling career

 Frank Andersson's wrestling career included gold medals at the 1973 and 1975 Junior World Championships and as he got older he wrestled at a number of Greco-Roman wrestling World Championships over the years.
 In 1977, 1979 and 1982 he won the gold medal in the 90 kg division.
 He also took the silver medal in 1978 and 1981.
 The pinnacle of his amateur wrestling career came in 1984 at the 1984 Summer Olympics in Los Angeles where he won a bronze medal in the 90 kg weight division.
 In addition to his in ring achievements, Andersson was awarded the Svenska Dagbladet Gold Medal in 1977.
 He was inducted in the Amateur Wrestling Hall of Fame in 2006.

 Pro wrestling career

+Beginnings

 Andersson was trained for his pro wrestling career by Brad Rheingans, a former Olympian as well, and made his debut on 3 May 1991 for the American Wrestling Association, defeating Randy Thornton, who also debuted.
-Within months, he went to Japan, wrestling for New Japan Pro-Wrestling (NJPW) teaming with Rheingans.
+Within months, he went to Japan, wrestling for New Japan Pro-Wrestling (NJPW).

+New Japan Pro Wrestling (1991)

+The rookie made his debut for New Japan Pro Wrestling on September 10, 1991 at the New Japan Battle Autumn 1991 - Tag 1 event in Osaka.
+Teaming with Brad Rheingans, the duo defeated Black Cat & Michiyoshi Ohara.
+Andersson had his first singles match two days later when he defeated Koji Kanemoto at an event in Tokushima.
+On September 23, he teamed with Masa Saito to defeat Hiro Saito & Ron Simmons.
+Andersson was undefeated in tag-team and singles matches during the tour, and would return in December for the New Japan Battle Final event.
+It was during this second tour where Andersson would sustain his only loss of the 1990s, when Black Cat & Flying Scorpio (2 Cold Scorpio defeated him & Koji Kanemoto.
+His last match of the tour came on December 14, 1991, when he teamed with Shinya Hashimoto to defeat Brad Rheingans & Masanobu Kurisu.

+World Wrestling Federation (1993)

 On April 8, 1993, he worked one night only for the WWE when he defeated Red Tyler in Paris, France at a European Tour show.

-In 1994, he signed with World Championship Wrestling (WCW), based in Atlanta.
-Andersson would win upset victories over Booker T., Stevie Ray and Alex Wright.
-He retired in 1995.

-Andersson made his comeback in 2014 for STHLM, a promotion based in Stockholm, Sweden.
-Teaming with Jim Duggan in a tag match.
-He won the STHLM title on 6 September when he defeated Ken Malmsteen in the main event.